Call For a FREE Consultation: (770) 741-2825

 - Our staff speaks English and Spanish.

 Trust a proven firm that knows the Georgia workers’ compensation front and back.
-Contact the Law Offices of Nathaniel F. Hansford, LLC for a FREE consultation!
+Contact Hansford McDaniel LLC for a FREE consultation!

 Common Reasons for Claim Denials